dr-jts/postgis-patterns/overlay/difference.md

 <https://gis.stackexchange.com/questions/217337/postgis-erase-logic-and-speed>.

-Solution uses `ST_Subdivide` on large polygon, does difference on subdivide pieces, then unions remainder.
+A Solution: use `ST_Subdivide` on large polygon, compute difference on subdivided pieces, then union remainder.

 ```sql
 -- Turn NJ into a large number of small tractable areas